josiahls/lightbug_http/README.md

             return OK(req.body_raw)
    ```

-6. Start a server listening on a port with your service like so.
+6. Start a server listening on a port with your service like this:

     ```mojo
     from lightbug_http import Welcome, Server